 Updates must come from the department's tech support by changing the record in Infoblox (passage.uark.edu).
 Devices with legacy DHCPAdmin records will need to have those records purged before dynamic DNS hostname updates will function properly.

-To request records in the uark.edu zone, create a ticket.
-Note: DNS updates are approved at noon and 5 p.m. by the on-call network engineer.
+Note: All uark.edu zone updates are subject to University Relations approval.
+Updates to existing records are approved at noon and 5 p.m. by the on-call network engineer.